FAForever/wiki-pages/Beginner-1v1-Guide.md

 title: Beginner-1v1-Guide
 description:
 published: true
-date: 2025-04-14T09:50:25.530Z
+date: 2025-04-14T09:52:53.623Z
 tags:
 editor: markdown
 dateCreated: 2025-04-12T07:15:24.063Z
 ---

 Welcome to the 1v1 Ladder!
 Whether you are a new player or simply wishing to improve, these are the guides for you.
+These guides are written by several trainers that are designed to provide a steady stream of information and improvement that you can read at your own pace, whilst also teaching the important concepts of self-improvement in 1v1 ladder.

 ---
 ## FAF Opening Build Orders